qBraid/qBraid/docs/sdk/circuits.rst

     >>> cirq_unitary.shape
     (16, 16)

-We can now apply the circuit wrapper to the random Cirq circuit above, and use the transpiler to return the equivalent ``pyquil.quil.Program``:
+We can now apply the circuit wrapper to the random Cirq circuit above, and use the transpiler to return the equivalent ``pyquil.Program``:

 .. code-block:: python